 – The rear suspension of the 4Runner is not well suited for towing heavy loads.

 5th Generation Toyota 4Runners have a maximum towing capacity of 5,000 pounds (2,268 kg).
 This is less than half of what many 1/2-ton and 3/4-ton pickup trucks can tow.
 The average 5th-wheel trailer weighs 12,700 pounds, over double the maximum tow capacity of the 4Runner.

 If you go over your vehicle’s towing capacity, you could damage your vehicle and void your warranty.
-So, it’s essential to know your vehicle’s towing capacity before you try to tow anything.
+So, knowing your vehicle’s towing capacity is essential before you try to tow anything.